jeffreykegler/hoonlint/misc/whitespace.md

 * Tall Hoon expressions; and

-* SELACE, a special case.
+* SELGAP, a special case.

 # Terminology